-Return to the Caribbean this summer for a dreamy summer vacation
+With Europe off limits, US travelers look to the Caribbean

 But entry isn't straightforward: Visitors will be asked to provide proof of a negative Covid-19 test that was taken within three days before their arrival.
 In addition, if they're planning on staying more than a week, they are required to take a second test on the seventh day after they arrive.

-There are no nonstop flights from the US to St. Barts, but starting June 22, Tradewind Aviation will resume flights between the island and San Juan; St. Maarten, which also offers connections to St. Barts and has nonstop flights to and from and United States, will reopen its airport to passenger flights on July 1.
+There are no nonstop flights from the US to St. Barts, but starting June 22, Tradewind Aviation will resume flights between the island and San Juan; St. Maarten, which also offers connections to St. Barts and has nonstop flights to and from and United States, has reopened its airport to passenger flights.
 The Voyager ferry that transports travelers arriving into St. Maarten to St. Barts is reopen, but notes that passengers will be subject to a preboarding temperature check, must wear masks on board and practice social distancing.

 "St. Barts, like usual, is on the dream list of where people want to travel to," says Waldon.
 "Besides summer, we're already getting bookings through December and into the next year."

-And as wary travelers look to spring 2021, a refurbished St. Barts property, Le Guanahani, will again be welcoming visitors under the Rosewood brand, following a rebuild.
+And as wary travelers look to spring 2021, a refurbished St. Barts property, Le Guanahani, will again be welcoming visitors, this time under the Rosewood umbrella, following a rebuild.

 The retreat closed in 2017 because of Hurricanes Irma and Maria.
 The renovated resort, happily situated on its own private, beach-front peninsula, will be called Rosewood Le Guanahani St. Barth.

 Aboard the Voyager ferry to St. Barts from St. Martin